SamuEDL/Tools_T8100/PhoenixUSBPro&AllwinnerDriver/README.md

-AW_Drivers: Allwinner A100 and A133 Driver for Windows
+AW_Drivers: Allwinner A100 and A133 Driver for Windows.

-PhoenixUSBPro_EN: Flash Program for Allwinner
+PhoenixUSBPro_EN: Flash Program for Allwinner.